JakobDanielsen/Disaster-discord-bot-/README.md

 * 🚀 **Fun** - Disaster bot can be used for all kinds of fun.

-* 📜 **Useful** - Disaster bot can be used for getting teams messages, which is really useful if you forget an assignment

 * ⚔️ **Powerful** - Disaster bot uses Microsoft teams powerful api making it useful for teams, big or small.
 This makes it an incredible powerful bot.

 * 🏫 **Community** - We pride ourselves in our small but inclusive community and are willing to help whenever challenges arise; or if you just want to chat!
 We offer help on any questions.
 Be sure to visit us on our [Discord server](https://discord.gg/gscXkPQ3Nn)!